mozilla/mentat/docs/worked-examples.md

 );
 ```

 Each time a URL is visited, an entry is added to the `visits` table and a row is added or updated in `history`.
-The title of the fetched page is used to update `history.title`.
+The title of the fetched page is used to update `history.title`, so that `history.title` always represents the most recently encountered title.

 This works fine until more features are added.

 ### Forgetting

 Browsers often have some capacity for deleting history.
 Sometimes this appears in the form of an explicit 'forget' operation — "Forget the last five minutes of browsing".
 Deleting visits in this way is fine: `DELETE FROM visits WHERE timestamp < ?`.
 But the mutability in the data model — title — trips us up.
-We're unable to roll back the title of the history entry unless we're using a database like Datomic or Mentat.
+We're unable to roll back the title of the history entry.

 ### Syncing

-But even if you are using Mentat, a mutable title on `history` will cause conflicts when syncing: one side's observed titles will 'lose' and be discarded in order to avoid a conflict.
+But even if you are using Mentat or Datomic, and can turn to the log to reconstruct the old state, a mutable title on `history` will cause conflicts when syncing: one side's observed titles will 'lose' and be discarded in order to avoid a conflict.
 That's not right: those titles _were seen_.
-Unlike a conflicting counter or flag, these weren't abortive, temporary states; they were _observations of the world_.
+Unlike a conflicting counter or flag, these weren't abortive, temporary states; they were _observations of the world_, so there shouldn't be a winner and a loser.

 ### Containers

-The true data model comes out when we consider containers.
+The true data model becomes apparent when we consider containers.
 Containers are a Firefox feature to sandbox the cookies, site data, and history of different named sub-profiles.
 You can have a container just for Facebook, or one for your banking; those Facebook cookies won't follow you around the web in your 'personal' container.
 You can simultaneously use separate Gmail accounts for work and personal email.

-When Firefox added container support, it did so by flagging visits:
+When Firefox added container support, it did so by annotating visits with a `container`:

 ```sql
 CREATE TABLE visits (